Skip to content

 Use xian node status <name> for the human-facing runtime summary.
 It includes the age of the latest observed block so a stalled node is obvious even when the RPC is still technically reachable.

 Use xian node health <name> for machine-readable checks.
-On service-node profiles it surfaces the effective snapshot bootstrap source plus BDS lag, spool, and database posture.
+On profiles with BDS enabled it surfaces the effective snapshot bootstrap source plus BDS lag, spool, and database posture.

 When To Use xian client